Do you want to know how to be an English tutor?

-If you decide to work for an agency some may ask for a degree or teaching certificate.
+If you decide to work for an agency, they may ask for a degree or teaching certificate.
 This is to give the agency — and you — more credibility to potential students.

 For any private English tutor starting out on their own you do not need any qualifications.

 Your students will expect you to have a good working knowledge of English.
-Don’t let any embarrassing situations happen where your student has superior knowledge of English than yourself.
+Don’t let any embarrassing situations happen where your student has superior knowledge of English over yourself.

 Any age at all.
 But not younger than high-school age.